-Bottle holds up to 16 oz. of oil.
+Bottle holds up to 16 ounces of oil.
 Stainless steel bottle keeps your oil from being affected by the sunlight.
 Can be used with several different types of oils, vinegar, juice, or wine.
 Sprays consistently.
 Dip tube extends nicely to the edge of the bottle.

 You need to learn how to use the trigger to get the misting function to work properly.
 It is not 100% intuitive, but works well if you do it right.